SamuelDoud/UNIXFileSystem/README.md

 	int Dir_Create(char *path)
 		*creates a new directory as named by absolute path.
-		-check if parent exists
-			if not return -1 and set osErrno to E_CREATE.
+		-check if parent inode (that is the inode of the parent directory) exists if not return -1 and set osErrno to E_CREATE.

 		-call FindFirstOpenAndSetToClosed to find an open space for our inode.
 		-create an inode in this space with BuildInode.

-		-add a new directory entry in the current directory’s parent.
+		-add a new directory entry in the current directory’s parent with the new directory name and the inode number of the newly allocated inode.
 		-Upon failure of any sort, return -1 and set osErrno to E_CREATE.
 Upon success, return 0.
 Note that for simplicity Dir Create() is not recursive - that is, if only ”/” exists, and you want to create a directory ”/a/b/”, you must first create ”/a”, and then create ”/a/b”.